10 Business Functions That Are Ready To Use Artificial Intelligence

 In the grand scheme of things, artificial intelligence (AI) is still in the very early stages of adoption by most organisations.
 However, most leaders are quite excited to implement AI into the company’s business functions to start realising its extraordinary benefits.
 While we have no way of knowing all the ways artificial intelligence and machine learning will ultimately impact business functions, here are 10 business functions that are ready to use artificial intelligence.

 If your company isn’t using artificial intelligence in marketing, it’s already behind.
 Not only can AI help to develop marketing strategies, but it’s also instrumental in executing them.
 Already AI sorts customers according to interest or demographic, can target ads to them based on browsing history, powers recommendation engines, and is a critical tool to give customers what they want exactly when they want it.
-Another way AI is used in marketing is through chatbots.
+Another way AI is used in marketing is through chatbots, according to the information over at this website.
 These bots can help solve problems, suggest products or services, and support sales.
 Artificial intelligence also supports marketers by analysing data on consumer behaviour faster and more accurately than humans.
 These insights can help businesses make adjustments to marketing campaigns to make them more effective or plan better for the future.

 Research and Development (R&D)